Invitation Letter

 Ticket Information

-We encourage you to wait to purchase tickets until after you pick up your music packet on October 9th.
-There are multiple concerts on January 24th and you will not know your assigned performance until you pick up your packet.
-Ticket prices are $30 for adults and $20 for children under 12.
+We encourage you to wait until you pick up your music packet on October 9 to purchase tickets.
+There are multiple concerts scheduled for January 24, and you will not know your assigned performance time until you pick up your packet.
+Ticket prices are $30 for adults and $20 for children under 12 years old.
 Tickets can be purchased from the ECC Arts Center Box Office.

 Important Dates: